pk-labs/penumbra-explorer/README.md

 [@penumbra-zone/ui](https://github.com/penumbra-zone/web/tree/main/packages/ui)
 Tailwind v3 configuration in v4 and uses their components where possible.

+Some components have custom styles (e.g. animations) collocated as CSS module.

 https://lucide.dev/ is used for most icons.
 Some are custom and exported from Figma.